You can find answers to common questions in the FAQ section.

 Before adding the white page link to your ad campaign and launching traffic, make sure the integration is set up correctly.
 Open the white page link and check that the redirect to the black page is working as expected.

-If the redirect from the white page to the black page doesn't happen, consider the possible reasons and address them.
+If the redirect from the white page to the black page doesn't happen, review the possible reasons below and address them as needed.

-Check if Pause Mode is enabled in the flow — when it's active, all visitors are kept on the white page
+Check whether Pause Mode is enabled in the flow — when active, it keeps all visitors on the white page.

-The easiest way to check if the integration and redirect to the black page are working correctly is to enter your IP address (any type) into the Allowed IP for Test field in the flow settings and perform the redirect test from that IP.
+The easiest way to check if the integration and redirect to the black page are working correctly is to enter your IP address (of any type) into the Allowed IP for Test field in the flow settings and perform the redirect test from that IP.

 This method ignores all flow settings, cloaking filters, and browser fingerprints.